jieter/django-tables2/docs/pages/column-headers-and-footers.rst

 ascending or a `desc` class for descending.
 It should also be known that any orderable column is added with an `orderable` class to the column header.

-Sometimes there many be a need to change these default classes.
+Sometimes there may be a need to change these default classes.

 On the `attrs` attribute of the table, you can add a `th` key with the value of a dictionary.
 Within that `th` dictionary, you may add an `_ordering` key also